ebuntaran/pic16b-mnist-demo/README.md

-## Deploying webapp to Google Cloud
+## Deploying webapp to Google Cloud from GitHub repository

 1. Redeem the free student google cloud credit by following instructions from announcement email last Friday.